ironstar-io/testcafe-drupal/README.md

 // To see the pages tests run in your locally installed chrome browser. testcafe chrome tests/pages.js

+// To prevent tests from failing due to client side javascript use the `--skip-js-errors`
+// argument.
+By default tests will fail if there are client side errors in the javascript. testcafe puppeteer tests/pages.js --skip-js-errors testcafe chrome tests/pages.js --skip-js-errors
 ```

 ## API Reference